 - Gently lift the lid.
 If the batter looks too light, close the lid and cook for a further minute.
 The batter may also stick to the lid, if this happens, gently release it with a spatula and return it to the bottom plate.

-- Transfer the cone to a sheet of baking paper and immediately roll up the cone into a cone shape or using a cone mould.
+- Transfer the cone to a sheet of baking paper and immediately roll up the cone into a cone shape either by hand or with a specific cone mould.
 I doubled up on plastic gloves to give my hands some protection from the heat.
 After several attempts, your cones will improve and you will be quicker at rolling them.

 - Place them in a tall glass to cool down completely.